gaoxiang12/slambook/README.md

 # slambook
-This is the code written for my new book about visual SLAM.
-It will come in April 2017.
-I am reviewing the context and codes right now.

-It is highy recommended to download the code and run it in you machine because you can learn more and even modify it by doing so.
-In this repo, the code is stored by chapters like "ch2" and "ch4".
+This is the code written for my new book about visual SLAM called "14 lectures on visual SLAM" which is released in April 2017.
+It is highy recommended to download the code and run it in you own machine so that you can learn more efficiently and even modify it.
+The code is stored by chapters like "ch2" and "ch4".
 Note that chapter 9 is a project so I stored it in the "project" directory.

-If you have any questions about the code, please add an issue so I can solve it.
-Contact me for more information: gaoxiang12 dot mails dot tsinghua dot edu dot cn.
+If you have any questions about the code, please add an issue so I can see it.
+Contact me for more information: gao dot xiang dot thu at gmail dot com.

 These codes are under MIT license.
 You don't need permission to use it or change it.
-But I recommed to cite this book if you are doing academic works.
+Please cite this book if you are doing academic work:

-Please cite:
 Xiang Gao, Tao Zhang, Yi Liu, Qinrui Yan, 14 Lectures on Visual SLAM: From Theory to Practice, Publishing House of Electronics Industry, 2017.

 In LaTeX: